 Opioid MAT Medications

-The drugs approved by the FDA for opioid MAT are limited.
+The approved medications by the FDA for opioid MAT are limited.
 These are the primary forms of medications used for medication-assisted treatment for opioids:

 There are several variations of the top three drugs in the previous list.
 The variant names may be based on the administration route.
 For instance, there are injections, buccal, sublingual, and other options for some.

-People who use opioids experience an activation of brain receptors that create euphoric feelings and block pain.
-Heroin and prescription opioids are called opioid agonists.
-Opioid antagonists are substances that block those effects, and many of the MAT drugs for opioid addiction are antagonists.
+People who use opioids such as heroin and prescription pain relievers including morphine, hydrocodone, oxycodone and others, experience an activation of brain receptors that create euphoric feelings and block pain.
+These opioids are called opioid agonists.
+Opioid antagonists are substances that block those effects, and many of the MAT drugs used as a treatment of opioid use disorder, opioid dependence, and addiction are antagonists.
 However, some are partial agonists, producing a smaller but similar effect to heroin or prescription opioids.
-Antagonists help reduce cravings and withdrawal symptoms.
+Antagonists help reduce cravings and opioid withdrawal symptoms.

 Alcohol MAT Medications

-These are some of the medications used in MAT for alcohol addiction:
+These are some of the medications used in MAT for alcohol use disorder:

 Disulfiram is designed to create unpleasant side effects if a person consumes alcohol while taking it.
 The medication will produce the same effects if a person is already intoxicated and consumes it.
 Acamprosate can help reduce cravings.
 It usually takes about eight days to reach its full effect, and people often begin taking it several days after they stop consuming alcohol.
 It does not treat or prevent any symptoms of withdrawal.
-Naltrexone is a medication that may also be used for opioid addiction treatment.
+Naltrexone is a medication that may also be used for opioid treatment programs.
 It prevents euphoric feelings, and that action can help people addicted to alcohol stop drinking.
+Naltrexone study results have always been beleaguered by low adherence to the medication and poor retention in treatment.

 The Role of Medication-Assisted Treatment in Detox